 In the FDA analysis, the placebo-subtracted mean absolute change from baseline for LDL-C was 4.36 mg/dL and 8.15 mg/dL, for the canagliflozin 100 mg and 300 mg groups, respectively, equating to mean percent changes from baseline were 4.5% and 8.0%, respectively.
 In 52 week studies, no consistent further increases in LDL-C were observed from weeks 26 to 52.
 Further analysis by subgroup including by age, sex, race, BMI, eGFR, baseline statin use, and baseline LDL-C by tertile suggested that these subgroup factors had no meaningful impact on the change from baseline in LDL-C with canagliflozin.
 A post-hoc analysis was also conducted to determine if response to statin medications was altered in subjects on canagliflozin, which suggested no substantive differences in response to statin in subjects in the canagliflozin relative to the non-canagliflozin group.

 The canagliflozin 2-year rat carcinogenicity study described an increase in LCTs, phaeochromocytomas, and renal tubular cell tumours; however the mechanistic toxicology program showed that the increase in LCTs was related to increased LH seen in canagliflozin-treated rats (an increase in LH is a well established mechanism of tumorigenesis in the rat); this rise in LH is not seen in clinical studies.
-The increase in phaeochromocytomas and RTTs was related to the induction of carbohydrate malabsorption and its metabolic consequences (canagliflozin does not induce carbohydrate malabsorption in humans).
+The increase in phaeochromocytomas and RTTs was related to the induction of carbohydrate malabsorption and its metabolic consequences (canagliflozin does not cause significant carbohydrate malabsorption in humans).
 In addition, reports from the dapagliflozin, another SGLT2 inhibitor, showed a numerical imbalance in the occurrence of breast and bladder cancer events, therefore a careful assessment of the occurrence of these tumours has been conducted.
 These tumour adverse events occurred at a low and similar incidence across treatment groups in all studies to date, in fact few events of breast, bladder, or renal cancer and no events of phaeochromocytoma or LCTs were reported in the Phase 3 clinical program, correct as of 15 Nov 2012.
 There has been no meaningful imbalance in the events of breast, bladder, and renal cancers in the data reported since.

 Postmarketing data

-Since Canagliflozin (Invokana®; Janssen Research and Development, LLC, Raritan, NJ, USA; Mitsubishi Tanabe Pharma Corporation, Osaka, Japan) was only relatively recently FDA approved (on 29 March 2013) to be used with diet and exercise, to improve glycaemic control in adults with T2DM little postmarketing data is available.
+Since Canagliflozin (Invokana®; Janssen Research and Development, LLC, Raritan, NJ, USA; Mitsubishi Tanabe Pharma Corporation, Osaka, Japan) was only relatively recently FDA approved (on 29 March 2013) to improve glycaemic control in adults with T2DM, little postmarketing data is available.
 However, the FDA is requiring five post-marketing studies for canagliflozin, including a CV outcomes trial, an enhanced pharmacovigilance programme (monitoring for malignancy, severe pancreatitis, severe hypersensitivity reactions, photosensitivity reactions, liver abnormalities, and adverse pregnancy outcomes), a bone safety study, and two paediatric studies.4 All of this data is awaited with interest.

 Safety in special populations

-Three special populations in particular must be considered carefully when evaluating the safety of a novel antidiabetic agent; patients with chronic kidney disease (CKD), due to the large numbers of patients with T2DM who develop diabetic nephropathy, elderly patients, since the risks of hypoglycaemia and postural hypotension are higher (and consequences often more serious) in this population, and they are more likely to have bone disease.
+Three special populations in particular must be considered carefully when evaluating the safety of a novel antidiabetic agent; patients with chronic kidney disease (CKD), due to the large numbers of patients with T2DM who develop diabetic nephropathy & particularly relevant for agents where the kidney is the main site for drug action, elderly patients, since the risks of hypoglycaemia and postural hypotension are higher (and consequences often more serious) in this population, and they are more likely to have bone disease.
 In fact all patients with T2DM have an increased risk of bone fractures, for reasons yet to be fully understood, which can be amplified by some oral antidiabetic agents e.g. thiazolidinediones.
 Therefore, it is also important to assess the effects of SGLT2 inhibitors on bone structure and function.4